 Understanding Closing Costs as a Seller in Santa Fe

-• Ricky Allen, Cathy Griffith & Tara Earley Team
+• Ricky Allen & Tara Earley Group

 When selling a home in Santa Fe, you're likely focused on your final price and how much you'll walk away with after the sale.
 However, before you pocket your profits, closing costs will come into play.
 These costs include a variety of fees and expenses that must be paid to complete the real estate transaction.
 They are deducted from your proceeds and cover essential services, such as real estate commissions, title transfers, and escrow processing.